 Equivalent Educational Level – Bachelor’s or Master’s Degree

-The minimum salary is £7.55 per hour.
+Your salary will be determined by your employer who’ll take into consideration your age, experience and potential.
+The minimum wage for an apprentice is £7.55 per hour.
 This rate applies to the first 12 months of an apprenticeship, regardless of age.
-It will then increase to the National Minimum Wage for your relative age group.
-However, your salary is at the discretion of your employer and in many instances you could be paid more than than the National Minimum Wage.
+It will then increase to the National Minimum Wage for your age group.
+However, your salary is at the discretion of your employer and in many instances you could be paid more than the National Minimum Wage.

 Yes.
 All apprentices must be employed, working a minimum of 30 hours a week before we can offer them a training programme.

-Apprenticeships are open to anyone 15+ years old and have officially left school, have been working for years or are seeking to start a new career.
-You just need to be living in England and not in full-time education.
+Apprenticeships are open to anyone 15+ years old and have officially left school, and not in fulltime education, you can become an apprentice.

 Yes.
-Apprenticeship can be funded at the same or lower level than a qualification you already hold, if the Apprenticeship allows you to acquire substantive new skills and we can show that the content of the training is materially different from any prior qualification or a previous apprenticeship you have done.
+Apprenticeships can be funded at the same or lower level than a qualification you already hold, if the apprenticeship allows you to acquire substantive new skills and we can show that the content of the training is materially different from any prior qualification or a previous apprenticeships you have done.

 If you are a school leaver you can apply here.

-If you are an adult or college learner and are looking to secure an apprenticeship now, you can apply here or view our many vacancies here and apply direct to the employer.
+If you are an adult or college student and are looking to secure an apprenticeship now, you can apply here or view our many vacancies here and apply direct to the employer.

 If you didn’t quite make the grade to get on to an apprenticeship, or you are struggling to find an employer, don’t worry!
 Apprenticeships can be very competitive and for some individuals your journey onto an apprenticeship might start with a full-time or part-time course at college.
 This will give you the opportunity to develop your skills and abilities to progress into an apprenticeship in the future.
-Many of our learners have made the transition from classroom based study into apprenticeships.
+Many of our college students have made the transition from classroom-based study into apprenticeships.